 The funnel-like structure directs sunlight to the chamber below where German politicians

-Its glass mould, perhaps, signifies the transparency of its government.
+Its glass mold, perhaps, signifies the transparency of its government.

 When you reach the top, grab a seat and enjoy the city views of Berlin.